matplotlib/matplotblog/content/posts/GSoC_2021_Final/index.md

 ## Acknowledgements
-From learning about software engineering fundamentals from [Tom](https://github.com/tacaswell), to learning about nitty-gritty details about font representations from [Jouni](https://github.com/jkseppan).
+From learning about software engineering fundamentals from [Tom](https://github.com/tacaswell) to learning about nitty-gritty details about font representations from [Jouni](https://github.com/jkseppan);

-From learning through [Antony](https://github.com/anntzer)'s patches and pointers, to receiving amazing feedback on these blogs from [Hannah](https://github.com/story645), it has been an adventure! 💯
+From learning through [Antony](https://github.com/anntzer)'s patches and pointers to receiving amazing feedback on these blogs from [Hannah](https://github.com/story645), it has been an adventure! 💯

 _Special Mentions: [Frank](https://github.com/sauerburger), [Srijan](https://github.com/srijan-paul) and [Atharva](https://github.com/tfidfwastaken) for their helping hands!_

-And lastly, _you_, the reader; if you've been following my [previous blogs](https://aitikgupta.github.io/tags/#gsoc), or if you've landed at this one directly, I thank you nevertheless. (one last [meme](https://user-images.githubusercontent.com/43996118/126441988-5a2067fd-055e-44e5-86e9-4dddf47abc9d.png), I promise!)
+And lastly, _you_, the reader; if you've been following my [previous blogs](https://matplotlib.org/matplotblog/categories/gsoc/), or if you've landed at this one directly, I thank you nevertheless. (one last [meme](https://user-images.githubusercontent.com/43996118/126441988-5a2067fd-055e-44e5-86e9-4dddf47abc9d.png), I promise!)

-I know I speak for every developer out there, when I say <ins>***it means a lot***</ins> when you choose to look at their journey or their work product; it could as well be a very small website, or it could be as big as designing a complete library!
+I know I speak for every developer out there, when I say <ins>***it means a lot***</ins> when you choose to look at their journey or their work product; it could as well be a tiny website, or it could be as big as designing a complete library!

 <hr>